BHP CLASS ACTION (ASX: BHP | LSE: BLT | JSE: BIL)

 The BHP Class Action alleges that BHP Group Ltd:

-1. contravened its continuous disclosure obligations between 8 August 2012 and 9 November 2015 (inclusive) (Claim Period) by failing to properly inform the Australian Securities Exchange (ASX) of BHP's knowledge of the Fundão dam (located in the Germano mine in Minas Gerais, Brazil, operated by Samarco Mineração SA, a non-operated joint venture between BHP Billiton Brasil Ltda and Vale SA in Brazil) being at risk of failure, and knowledge that if the dam failed serious adverse human, environmental, and financial consequences would likely result;
+1. contravened its continuous disclosure obligations between and (inclusive) (Claim Period) by failing to properly inform the Australian Securities Exchange (ASX) of BHP’s knowledge of the Fundão dam (located in the Germano mine in Minas Gerais, Brazil, operated by Samarco Mineração SA, a non-operated joint venture between BHP Billiton Brasil Ltda and Vale SA in Brazil) being at risk of failure, and knowledge that if the dam failed serious adverse human, environmental, and financial consequences would likely result; and

 1. the primary consideration in every aspect of BHP’s business was the safety of its people and the safety and sustainability of the environment and the communities in which it, and its subsidiaries, carried on business; and